ungeralexan/data-science-project/project/JWT.md

 - Looks for the ```Authorization``` header in incoming requests.
 - Expects the format ```Bearer <token>```
-- Parses it and extracts just the token part (After "Bearer", Example: )
+- Parses it and extracts just the token part (After "Bearer")
 - Returns an HTTPAuthorizationCredentials object

 ``` PYTHON